Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/03/simulate-real-users-with-jmeter.md

 categories:
     - Automation
 tags:
-    - jmeter
+    - JMeter
-    - 'load testing'
+    - 'Load Testing'
-    - 'performance testing'
+    - 'Performance Testing'
 ---

 If you are setting up a JMeter test to simulate user load on your website or web application, you’ll need to follow these steps to make your tests as realistic as possible.